awthomp/Persimmon/docs/src/types.md

 Because of this, types had to be invented, sometimes they correspond to underlying duck typing based interfaces, but sometimes they do not have a direct equivalent on Python.
-Types on Persimmon follow a simple tree structure, checking whether a connection is safe on the notion of the types having a is-consistent-with relation, this is based on @pep483.
+Types on Whitewater follow a simple tree structure, checking whether a connection is safe on the notion of the types having a is-consistent-with relation, this is based on @pep483.
 A is-consistent-with notion extends the more typically used is-subtype-of